RapidAPI/DevRel-Stack-Data/guides/posts/build-music-app/post.md

 ### → FINAL STEP

 In the final step, we will display the results.
-The API returns an object having a number of songs which match our query. `data.tracks.hits` represents an array of objects, one object for each song.
+The API returns an object having a number of songs that match our query. `data.tracks.hits` represents an array of objects, one object for each song.
 Each object has all the information you will need about the given song from its name to cover images.

 We are going to use a map function to iterate through this array of objects.
-I will be displaying title, subtitle, Shazam url and cover image of each song.
-For the desing, I used a grid to organize cards for each song.
+I will be displaying the title, subtitle, Shazam URL, and cover image of each song.
+For the design, I used a grid to organize cards for each song.
 Our final code looks like this:

 ```js
 import axios from "axios";